hynek/pem/.github/CONTRIBUTING.md

 This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
 But don't be afraid to open half-finished PRs and ask questions if something is unclear!

 ## Workflow

 - No contribution is too small!
   Please submit as many fixes for typos and grammar bloopers as you can!
 - Try to limit each pull request to *one* change only.
 - Since we squash on merge, it's up to you how you handle updates to the main branch.
-  Whether you prefer to rebase on main or merge main into your branch, do whatever is more comfortable for you.
+  Whether you prefer to rebase on main or merge `main` into your branch, do whatever is more comfortable for you.
 - *Always* add tests and docs for your code.
-  This is a hard rule; patches with missing tests or documentation can't be merged.
+  This is a hard rule; patches with missing tests or documentation won't be merged.
-- Consider updating CHANGELOG.rst to reflect the changes as observed by people using this library.
+- Consider updating [CHANGELOG.md][changelog] to reflect the changes as observed by people using this library.
 - Make sure your changes pass our [CI].
   You won't get any feedback until it's green unless you ask for it.
 - Once you've addressed review feedback, make sure to bump the pull request with a short note, so we know you're done.
-- Don’t break [backward compatibility].
+- Don’t break [backwards-compatibility].

 ## Code